royveshovda/CarND-Advanced-Lane-Lines-P4/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I decided to go for the suggestions from class and use only Sobel X and S-channel in HLS colorspace.
+I decided to go for the suggestions from class and use white and yellow filter in in HLS colorspace, and Sobel X filter on grayscale.
 This turned out to be very hard to tune correctly.
 The filters are very sensitive to markings on the road and color changes, like shadows.
 I also had to implement a smoothing algorithm to prevent the lines to jump around too much between each frame.
 As a result of this, the performance on the harder videos are rather poor.
 I do not have good enough filters for the 'challenge_video.mp4', and the smoothing part makes the algorithm adapt too slow to the turning road in 'harder_challenge_video.mp4' (filters should also be improved here).

 So In summary the best place to improve will be to get better filters.
 I could also use previous findings in the window search, to avoid starting over each time.
 This would improve the left line a lot, as it jumps around a bit in the current implementation.